ourworldventures/ourworld_books_OLD/docs/experiences/src/Capabilities/Communication_video.md

 </div>

-This is not lead to create the best experience and over all, it is very wasteful with a number of (scarse) resources.
+This does not lead to create the best experience and over all, it is very wasteful with a number of (scarce) resources.

 The solution to this problem is to have a video conference solution that works peer to peer.